What is “Freedom of Information”?

 How to apply—make a request

-You can make a request yourself, or you can authorise another person eg. Solicitor, to make a request on your behalf.
-If you want someone to make a request on your behalf for personal information, you must give them your written authorisation.
+You can authorise an organization (eg. Solicitor, Police) to make a request on your behalf.
+For someone to make a request on your behalf for your personal information, you must give them your written authorisation.

 Once we have received your request and payment of fees the Freedom of Information officer will review all the information you are requesting access to.
 When your request has been processed you will be sent a letter with our decision to either;